LiliaFramework/Lilia/docs/store/mechanics.md

 - **Transformative Items**: Adds items that can transform you into certain creatures.

-- **Organizations**: Adds a group creation system, similar to guilds.

 - **Clothing Status**: Adds a system where clothing gets dirty over time and requires maintenance.

 - **Raiding System**: Adds a raiding and ambushing system designed for faction confrontations.